Casanova

 Please check the individual dates in the calendar overview.

-Revue operetta in seven scenes by Rudolph Schanzer and Ernst Welisch
+Revue-operetta in seven pictures by Rudolph Schanzer and Ernst Welisch

 In a version by the Stuttgart State Opera with a text by Judith Schalansky